 On top of your toothbrush, and all the usual tubes and ointments, you should take a something for headaches and colds, and the odd plaster too.

-At VIP we supply free shower gel, shampoo and body lotion, but guests often like to bring their favourite brands from home – and this is essential if you’re staying in budget accomodation, as soap supplies are often pretty rudimentary, or non-existent.
+Most hotels and chalets supply free shower gel, shampoo and body lotion, but you might prefer to bring your favourite brands from home – and this is essential if you’re staying in budget accommodation, as soap supplies are often pretty rudimentary, or non-existent.

 6. And all your ski gear, of course